rschristopher/rschristopher.github.io/src/criticisms/surveillance.md

  overreach?

 Only time will tell, and our decisions
- -- *you and me* -- will determine the outcome.
+ -- *yours and mine* -- will determine the outcome.